Chrome Extension Components: A brief overview

 1. Manifest.json

 The most important file which ties all components of your extension together is the manifest.json.
-Here you tell the browser where to find them.
+Here you tell the browser where to find each of the components.

 Besides that, the extension icon is linked and necessary permissions have to be declared (you find a list of all permissions here).